joostn/zynthian-stm32controller/README.md

 ```

 # Install host software
-Connect via SSH to your zythian box and enter:
+Connect via SSH to your zynthian box and enter:

 ```
 cd /zynthian